42core-team/monorepo/README.md

 - client_lib/ -> previously connection, the C helper lib used by participants
 - server/ -> previously even_COREnier, the gameplay server, single source of truth connection players during matches, cpp
 - visualizer/ -> previously debug_visualizerm displays replay files generated from the server with vanilla html ts css
 - my-core-bot/ -> bot coding environment for Core players, containing two bots.
-Imported here as a submodule because players must receive a fork of my-core-bot only during events.
-This is included here so monorepo can also work with the same bots and configs as my-core-bot without us having duplicate code and copying files around.
+Put files or folders into the .coreignore to not have them show up in the generated player repositories.
 - wiki/ -> previously it's own repo, handles all the documentation.
 Deployed under wiki.coregame.de; Please make sure to also update the wiki when something wiki-relevant changes.

 ---